Factory Acts: Factory Act 1856

 In April 1855 a National Association of Factory Occupiers (NAFO) was formed "to watch over factory legislation with a view to prevent any increase of the present unfair and injudicious enactments".
-The Factories Act 1844 (7 & 8 Vict. c.
+The Factory Act 1844 (7 & 8 Vict. c.
 15) had required that "mill gearing" – which included power shafts – should be securely fenced.
 Magistrates had taken inconsistent views as to whether this applied where the "mill gearing" was not readily accessible; in particular where power shafting ran horizontally well above head height.
 In 1856, the Court of Queen's Bench ruled that it did.
 In April 1856, the National Association of Factory Occupiers succeeded in obtaining the Factory Act 1856 (19 & 20 Vict. c.
 38) reversing this decision: mill gearing needed secure fencing only of those parts with which women, young persons, and children were liable to come in contact.
-(The inspectors feared that the potential hazards in areas they did not normally access might be obvious to experienced men, but not be easily appreciated by women and children who were due the legislative protection the 1856 act had removed, especially given the potential severe consequences of their inexperience.
+The inspectors feared that the potential hazards in areas they did not normally access might be obvious to experienced men, but not be easily appreciated by women and children who were due the legislative protection the 1856 act had removed, especially given the potential severe consequences of their inexperience.

 An MP speaking against the bill was able to give multiple instances of accidents to protected persons resulting in death or loss of limbs – all caused by unguarded shafting with which they were supposedly not liable to come into contact – despite restricting himself to accidents in mills owned by Members of Parliament (so that he could be corrected by them if had misstated any facts).
-(Dickens thereafter referred to the NAFO as the National Association for the Protection of the Right to Mangle Operatives.
+Dickens thereafter referred to the NAFO as the National Association for the Protection of the Right to Mangle Operatives.
 Harriet Martineau criticised Dickens for this, arguing that mangling was the result of workers not being careful and: "If men and women are to be absolved from the care of their own lives and limbs, and the responsibility put upon anybody else by the law of the land, the law of the land is lapsing into barbarism."
 For other parts of the mill gearing any dispute between the occupier and the inspector could be resolved by arbitration.
 The arbitration was to be by a person skilled in making the machinery to be guarded; the inspectors however declined to submit safety concerns to arbitration by those "who look only to the construction and working of the machinery, which is their business, and not to the prevention of accidents, which is not their business."